How to register as a union

 Complete the application form (Form RU1), ensuring it is signed by an officer of the union.

-Send the completed form and statutory declaration, together with the copies of your society's rules and your certificate of incorporation to us.
+Send the completed form and statutory declaration to us — together with a copy of your society's constitution and certificate of incorporation.

 Registrar of Unions